Assurance 16 - FY 2022

 Arizona Quechan Indian Tribe 0

-Arizona Salt River Pima-Maricopa Indian Community 0 Applicants will attend a two hour educational class that will address budgeting, financial management, and information on how to reduce energy costs.
-The class will be a requirement for receiving LIHEAP assistance.
-Energy savings brochures are handed out
+Arizona Salt River Pima-Maricopa Indian Community 0 Applicants will attend a two-hour educational class that will address, budget, financial management, and information on how to reduce

 Arizona White Mountain Apache Tribe 0